SAFe vs LeSS

 • Lean thinking principles that involve innovation and problem-solving are part of both frameworks.

-• Both SAFe and LeSS have excellent technical practices like continuous integration, test-driven development, test automation, etc.
+• SAFe and LeSS have excellent technical practices like continuous integration, test-driven development, test automation, etc.

-• Systems Thinking models are used to take an integrated approach to the development of solutions, incorporating all elements of a system and its environment into the process of design, development, deployment, and maintenance.
+• Systems Thinking models are used to take an integrated approach to solution development, incorporating all elements of a system and its environment into the design, development, deployment, and maintenance process.

-• The synchronization of workflow is a part of both frameworks.
-Sprints in LeSS or Iterations in SAFe are designed for beginning and ending at the same time.
+• Both frameworks include workflow synchronization.
+Sprints in LeSS or Iterations in SAFe are designed to begin and end at the same time.

 • Both SAFe and LeSS have extensive community support.